Today’s buyers fall into two very different digital camps:

 - You capture the attention of younger, digitally native decision-makers.

-- You signal that your brand understands the full buyer journey and is ready to serve them through the entire journey.
+- You signal that your brand understands the full buyer journey and can serve them throughout it.

 At Uplancer, we call this Digital Common Sense.